ArthurDivanovic/MH_GraphColoring.jl/README.md

 ### 3.2 Data

 This folder contains the instances used for performance assessment.
 They are represented as `.txt` files that contain information about the number of vertices, the number of edges, and the edges between the vertices.
+There is also a file `kcolors.txt` containing the k studied for each instance.

 ### 3.3 Results